darkoverlordofdata/doran-dark/readme.md

 ```

 ## Why?

-Why oop in c?
-Why not just use cpp?
-I really don't like cpp.
-I think it's noisy and cluttered.
-Code get's hard to read, and harder to reason about.
-Example - stream operators are awkward, they seem to me a gimmick ceated to show what overrides can do.
-Often the cpp demo's I've tried can be converted to c by simply renaming the extension and refactoring the streaming operators.
-Until you get to the standard library, I see little advantage to cpp.
-The cpp standard library is more like a framework.
-C frameworks are fragmented, and many lack documentation

-I really like Vala, and GLib is probably the closest thing to a c framework.
-But GLib is not very portable and has a lot of baggage, and both are GPL, and Gnome stewardship has been less than desirable.

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup